Skip to Content

 Pruning and Shaping: The Art of a Well-Groomed Willow

-Next, cast a critical eye over branches that cross or rub against each other, for such entanglements can lead to damage and disease.
-Trim them back to improve air circulation and sunlight penetration, your cuts always taking place just above a bud facing outward.
+Next, look for branches that cross or touch each other.
+These can cause damage or disease.
+Trim them back to improve air circulation and sunlight.
+Always cut just above a bud that is facing outward.

 Common Challenges and How to Overcome Them